List of Miss Universe runners-up and finalists: 3rd Runner-Up

-The third Runner-Up of each edition of Miss Universe is the fourth placer behind the candidate who is crowned as Miss Universe (first placer), the first Runner-Up (second placer) and the second Runner-Up (third placer).
+The Third Runner-Up of each edition of Miss Universe is the fourth placer behind the candidate who is crowned as Miss Universe (first placer), the First Runner-Up (second placer) and the Second Runner-Up (third placer).

+The fourth place finisher being designated as 3rd runner-up has been awarded fifty-four times (1952–1989; 2001–2014; 2020; 2024).

+The current 3rd Runner-Up is Suchata Chuangsri from Thailand, as for the edition that took place on November 16, 2024 in Mexico City, Mexico.

 4th Runner-Up

-The fourth Runner-Up of each edition of Miss Universe is the fifth placer behind the candidate who is crowned as Miss Universe (first placer), the first Runner-Up (second placer), the second Runner-Up (third placer) and the third Runner-Up (fourth placer).
+The Fourth Runner-Up of each edition of Miss Universe is the fifth placer behind the candidate who is crowned as Miss Universe (first placer), the First Runner-Up (second placer), the Second Runner-Up (third placer) and the Third Runner-Up (fourth placer).